-Cisco Security Intelligence Operations has detected significant activity related to spam e-mail messages that claim to contain Security Update statement information for the recipient.
+Cisco Security has detected significant activity related to spam e-mail messages that claim to contain Security Update statement information for the recipient.
 The text in the e-mail message attempts to persuade the recipient to open the attachment and view the details.
 However, the .zip attachment contains a malicious .exe file that, when executed, attempts to infect the system with malicious code.

 E-mail messages that are related to this threat (RuleID4359) may contain the following files:

 The MapleFix.exe file in the MAPLE_Patch.zip attachment has a file size of 198,657 bytes.
 The MD5 checksum, which is a unique identifier of the executable, is the following string: 0x88CBF6C109188088A86AFDDA6D69BBBD

 The following text is a sample of the e-mail message that is associated with this threat outbreak:

 Subject: MAPLE Vulnerability Fix - (Ken)

 Please be aware that the security team of MAPLE has recently discovered a potential vulnerability in all major MAPLE products that can lead to personal data loss.We highly advise you to install the patch which fixes this problem.For your convenience the file is attached with this email.

 Please use the password "MapleSecuirityUpdate1707" to extract the fix (without quotes).

 Installation is fully silent and takes just a couple of seconds.